-Holi 2018, the popular Hindu 'Festival of Colours' will be celebrated this year on Friday, on 2nd March, 2018.
+Holi 2018, the popular Hindu 'Festival of Colours' is be celebrated this year on Friday, on 2nd March, 2018.
 Holika Dahan or Chhoti Holi is slated to be celebrated on 1st March, 2018.
+For many, events such as lathmar Holi in Nandgaon, Barsana near Mathura took place on Sunday.
 The festival of harvest for north India is a spring festival that brings down divide among rich, poor, old and young as all get covered in colours.

 What is the Significance of Holi 2018?

 In the Braj region of India, where the Hindu deity Krishna grew up, the festival is celebrated until Rangpanchmi in commemoration of the divine love of Radha for Krishna.
 The festivities officially usher in spring, with Holi celebrated as a festival of love.

 Why do we celebrate Holi 2018?

 Holi, known as the 'festival of colors' is celebrated on the full moon day falling in the month of Phalguna (Feb-Mar).
 Like many other festivals in India, Holi also signifies a victory of good over evil.
 As per ancient mythology, there is a legend of King Hiranyakashipu with who Holi is associated.

 Lord Vishnu appeared as half-man, half-lion and killed Hiranyakashyap at dusk, on his porch steps.
 A Holika bonfire is lit every year to remind us of the victory of good over evil.
 Holi is celebrated on the day after the bonfire.

 One of the most popular sweet that makes up this festival is Gujiya, a khoya-filled fried dumpling.
 Apart from this, thandai, gol gappe, dal kachori, paapri chaat, kachoris, dahi bhalle, chhole bhature, kanji vada, assortment of namkeens and so much more make for an elaborate Holi feast.